(44ish) FORTY-SEVEN Ways to Be Better at Life

 I can’t claim credit for this piece of wisdom, which I learned from a friend down the hall when I was a freshman in college.
 This friend was very surprised late one evening when her roommate’s boyfriend burst into the dorm room without knocking.
 His timing was propitious, as he managed to catch my friend in the moment just after she had hung up her towel and just before she had donned her pajamas.

-My friend, who is a stone-cold badass, refused to feel embarrassed about her state of undress.
+My friend, who was a stone-cold badass, refused to feel embarrassed about her state of undress.
 She had nothing to be embarrassed about, since the non-knocking non-resident of the room was the one clearly in the wrong.
 So she greeted the very flustered boy who was looking anywhere but at her with a resounding, “HI.”
 (She followed it up with, “Next time let’s knock, okay?”)

-2. If your butter is too cold to spread on the toast, put it in between the two toasted slices of bread and upend a bowl over top.
+3. If your butter is too cold to spread on the toast, put it in between the two toasted slices of bread and upend a bowl over top.

 The trapped heat of the toast will melt the butter enough to make it spreadable in about 30 to 45 seconds.

-3. If you need to get up-to-speed quickly on a complex topic, read a children’s book about it.
+4. If you need to get up-to-speed quickly on a complex topic, read a children’s book about it.

 This is another one I learned from a friend.
-The late, great Kathy Mayer who was my freelance writing mentor told me she used to do this when she had to interview someone about a topic she was unfamiliar with.
+The late, great Kathy Mayer--who was my freelance writing mentor--told me she used to do this when she had to interview someone about a topic she was unfamiliar with.

-4. If you think you want a tattoo, wait a year.
+5. If you think you want a tattoo, wait a year.

 And if your inner Veruca Salt stomps her foot and says, “I don’t wanna wait a year!” double down on the need to wait.